Whistling tree frog

 The whistling tree frog (Litoria verreauxii), or Verreaux's tree frog, is a species of frog found in Australia.
 It has been divided into two subspecies, the nominate Verreaux's tree frog (L. v. verreauxii) and the Verreaux's alpine tree frog (L. v. alpina).
 The alpine tree frog is restricted to the southern alps of New South Wales and Victoria.
 Verreaux's tree frog is widespread throughout south-eastern Queensland, coastal and highland regions of New South Wales, and south-eastern Victoria.

 Conservation status

 Litoria verreauxii verreauxii is widespread and common across eastern Australia.
-L. v. alpina, though, has a very restricted range and has suffered significant declines population; it is currently listed as endangered.
+L. v. alpina, though, has a very restricted range and has suffered significant declines in population; it is currently listed as endangered.

 Evolution

 L. verreauxii is one of the classic examples of speciation by reinforcement.
 Future research into congener hybridisation and gene flow may find such occurring, and may find countervailing reinforcement mechanisms at work.